-At the heart of the Saint Mary's School legacy is our rich Episcopal heritage, which informs our values and calls us to respect the worth and dignity of every human being and strive for justice and peace among all people.
+At the heart of the Saint Mary's School legacy is our rich Episcopal heritage, which informs our values and calls us to respect the worth and dignity of every human being as we strive for justice and peace among all people.

-Since our founding in 1842, Saint Mary’s School has been an Episcopal school.
+Since its founding in 1842, Saint Mary’s School has been an Episcopal school.
 The Saint Mary’s Chapel, a National Historic Site, is the center of the school’s spiritual life and community.
 As an Episcopal school, Saint Mary’s:

 Celebrates God’s love for neighbor and for self